Warhorst/pacman/README.md

 - bugs from the original game, like Pinky cannot walk upwards or the "death screen"
 - a new WASM build (would require an update of asset preload first)

 The game was also designed (and therefore overengineered) with a map editor in mind (or at least custom maps).
-Make this will come to fruition one day.
+Maybe this will come to fruition one day.

 ## Main resources
 - the great pacman dossier: (multiple links, because this beautiful article gets nuked frequently)